RainThunder/fefates-tools/README.md

     * To extract an .arc file, drag and drop it to the arc.bat script.
     * To repack a folder, drag and drop the folder to the arc.bat script.
   * For other OSes:
-    * Just open the Terminal and type python arc.py file to extract, or python arc.py folder to repack.
+    * Open the Terminal.
+	* Type `python arc.py file.arc` to extract a file named "file.arc".
+	* Type `python arc.py folder` to pack a folder named "folder" to an .arc file with the same name.
 * **gamedata_module.py**: `python gamedata_module.py [--option id name] ...`
   * Arguments:
 	* `option`: "chapter", "character", "class", "item" are available options.